 Most of the cavitol is left in the filter, regardless of the barbecue.
 Another study found that Turkish cooked coffee and Scandinavian-style boiled coffee had the highest amount of dieterbine.
 Instant coffee and drip coffee have “minimal” amounts, and espresso has medium quantities.

-Research has shown that drinking five cups of coffee a day with the method of preparing the French press can increase blood cholesterol levels by 6 to 8 percent.
+Research has shown that drinking five cups of coffee facts a day with the method of preparing the French press can increase blood cholesterol levels by 6 to 8 percent.

 19. Who invented instant coffee?